Nasdaq futures drop after weak Amazon guidance adds pressure to technical defeat

-Nasdaq 100 futures fell Thursday night after Amazon’s disappointing earnings were added to the already compressed index.
+Nasdaq 100 futures fell on Friday after Amazon’s disappointing earnings were added to the already compressed index.

 Amazon led the declines in extended trading, after pulling back after the company’s publication Quarterly revenue is weaker than expected It issued disappointing fourth-quarter sales guidance.